pliddy-com/recipes-next/README.md

 This repository is set up as monorepo using two <a href="https://docs.npmjs.com/cli/v9/using-npm/workspaces" target="_blank">npm workspaces</a>.
 Each workspace has its own package.json file for defining workspace-specific dependencies and npm scripts.
 Required environment variables are stored in a local `.env` file in each project.
 Additionally, there are configuration files at the root level of each workspace for framework-specific Typescript, linting, and unit testing.

-- The `next` workspace contains the project for the browser client application.
+- The `client` workspace contains the project for the browser client application.
 In addition to the application source code, this project contains the package dependencies, npm scripts, and configuration for a statically generated Next.js app using GraphQL.

 - The `cdk` workspace contains the project for generating and deploying infrastructure as code using the <a href="https://aws.amazon.com/cdk/" target="_blank">AWS Cloud Development Kit (CDK).</a>